UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 </center>

-Notes: In this slide, you see the lightness variation among all the color schemes we have covered.
-Categorical colors are discretely separated, perceptually uniform color schemes vary lightness linearly throughout the range, whereas rainbow maps peak lightness in the middle and have dark colors at the extremes.
+Notes: In this slide, you see the lightness variation among all the colour schemes we have covered.
+Categorical colours are discretely separated, perceptually uniform colour schemes vary lightness linearly throughout the range, whereas rainbow maps peak lightness in the middle and have dark colours at the extremes.

-The color scheme to the far right is called a diverging color scheme, which are useful when there is a natural midpoint in the data as we will see next.
+The colour scheme to the far right is called a diverging colour scheme, which are useful when there is a natural midpoint in the data as we will see next.

-There is also one other type of color scheme, cyclical, which starts and ends in both the same lightness and hue.
+There is also one other type of colour scheme, cyclical, which starts and ends in both the same lightness and hue.
 This design is useful for values with natural cycles such as degrees of an angle of month of the year, where the end and beginning are close to each other.